AP-CSPrinciples/CSP-using_Python/docs/_sources/Resources/student_resources.md.txt

 ---

-SCRUM is an Agile framework used to manage complex product development.
-It emphasizes iterative progress, collaboration, and adaptability.
-Here's a breakdown of the SCRUM phases, along with documentation that should be created or maintained during each phase:
+SCRUM is used to manage complex product development.
+Below is a breakdown of the SCRUM phases, along with documentation that should be created or maintained during each phase:

 ### 1. **Backlog (Product Backlog)**
    **What happens**: